Jane Maud Campbell: Career

 In 1901, Campbell got a job working assistant in the reference department of the Newark Public Library; she was the only staff member at the time who could type.
 She worked under Frank Pierce Hill and learned many of the principles of librarianship.
 Newark had a foreign-born population of over 30 percent at that time and Campbell worked establishing traveling libraries and small satellite libraries in stores throughout the city.
 As a result, in 1904, the Passaic library had books in French, German, Dutch, Italian, Hungarian, Russian, Bohemian, Slovenian, Polish, Hebrew, and Yiddish.

 She became head of public libraries in Passaic, New Jersey, and became concerned with the situation of newly-arrived immigrants.
-She stocked the library with foreign-language materials, not always the agreed-upon route for helping immigrants to America assimilate.Her approach was described as "a step away from Americanization and a step closer to cultural pluralism or multiculturalism."
-She'd work with leaders of the immigrant communities, as well as editors of the foreign-language papers and immigrant booksellers to get advice on selection and processing of books for the library system.
+She stocked the library with foreign-language materials, not always the agreed-upon route for helping immigrants to America assimilate.
+Her approach was described as "a step away from Americanization and a step closer to cultural pluralism or multiculturalism."
+She worked with leaders of the immigrant communities, as well as editors of the foreign-language papers and immigrant booksellers to get advice on selection and processing of books for the library system.

 Campbell would frequently travel to professional association meetings and conferences to stress her view that the public library should be "purely democratic institution existing to serve the will of its constituents," a more accepted fact in library culture in modern times than it was in her time.
 She served on a 1906 New Jersey Immigration Commission with John Dyneley Prince and D. F. Merritt, created "to inquire into and report upon the general condition of the immigrants coming into or residents within this State."
 Campbell was the only woman on the commission, which persuaded the legislature to provide free evening classes for immigrants.